 In addition, your bones change as you age, so teeth retainers are a big part of your lifelong oral care.
 At River Falls Orthodontics, Dr. Norman and her Simpsonville team are here to help you continue a lifetime of straight smiles and maintain your results.

 The purpose of a retainer is to preserve and stabilize the results of your orthodontic treatment.
 Retainers control movement, limit potential changes in tooth position, and hold your teeth in their correct alignment.
 This helps the surrounding gums, bone, and muscle to acclimate to the new positioning of your teeth.
 There are a few different types of retainers, and Dr. Norman will determine which type is best for you and provide instructions on how to best care for your new retainer.

 Types of Retainers

-- Traditional removable retainers typically include a metal wire that surrounds the front teeth and is attached to an acrylic arch that sits in the roof of the mouth.
-The metal wires can be adjusted to finish treatment and continue minor movement of the front teeth as needed.
+- A traditional removable retainer is typically made up of metal wire that surrounds the outside of the front teeth attached to an acrylic arch that sits in the roof of your mouth, or just behind your bottom front teeth.

 - Clear plastic retainers are similar to InvisalignⓇ clear aligners, as they are a more discreet, aesthetically pleasing option.

 - Fixed retainers are simply a metal wire bonded behind the front teeth.
 They are effective on either the top or bottom front teeth, but are most commonly used on the front bottom teeth.
 Depending on your needs, Dr. Norman may have you wear a fixed retainer for a certain period of time, such as a year, or for a lifetime.

 Pros & Cons of the Different Types of Retainers